biomadeira/pycoevol/README.md

 heat-maps; PyMOL scripts and interaction maps.
 Additional information for common web-services can be retrieved from SIFTS.

-Pycoevol is an integrated system for studying inter-protein coevolution and interaction.
-It automates the identification of contact points between protein partners, extending the general coevolution workflow consisting of: homologous sequence search; multiple sequence alignment computation; and coevolution analysis; with an improved selection of organisms and contact prediction.

-It generates friendly output results: matrix of scores; histograms;
-heat-maps; PyMOL scripts and interaction maps.
-Additional information for common web-services can be retrieved from SIFTS.

 ##Disclaimer

 This software is provided "as is", with no explicit or implied warranties.